caleorourke/chirp/docs/redcarpet.md

 # Videos

-You cannot embed videos with Markdown, but you can add an image that links back to the video.
-And since we're using an image as a placeholder for the video, the syntax is almost identical to the syntax for images.
+You cannot embed videos with Redcarpet, but you can add an image that links back to the video.
+And since this uses an image as a placeholder for the video, the syntax is almost identical to the syntax for images.

 <pre>
 [![Title](http://img.youtube.com/vi/VideoID/0.jpg)](http://www.youtube.com/watch?v=VideoID)